Skip to main content

 LEXINGTON, Ky.
 (April 2, 2019) — A team of researchers from the University of Kentucky College of Arts and Sciences Department of Physics and Astronomy has made a discovery that has changed the "elementary textbook" description of protons.

 Professors Keh-Fei Liu and Terrence Draper, along with postdoctoral scholar Jian Liang, are co-authors of a study titled "Proton Mass Decomposition from the QCD Energy Momentum Tensor" that was published this past fall in Physical Review Letters.
-Since then, the study has gained national attention in the world of physics, as its results have opened doors for more calculations and theoretical understanding.
+Since then, the study has gained national attention in the world of physics, as its results have opened doors for more calculations

 By Jenny Wells-Hosley